 Nick’s blog coincides with our launch of a new series of six free online professional development sessions for teachers, composers and educators in place of our ‘usual’ annual Listen Imagine Compose Away Day.

 Listen Imagine Compose is a partnership with Birmingham Contemporary Music Group and Birmingham City University, and these new online sessions will feature teachers, composers and researchers from across the Listen Imagine Compose community.
 We’ll be covering subjects such as:

 - Supporting young composers at home during the coronavirus crisis

 - Encouraging creativity and – as the culmination of the series

 - Exploring the way forward for creating progression routes for young composers through the creation of a strategic alliance.

 Last but not least, we are also now open for expressions of interest in the Listen Imagine Compose Masters in Teaching and Learning.
-So, if you’re a teacher working with young people of secondary school age and interested in developing your practice in the teaching and learning of composing, you can find out more and register your interest here.
+So, if you’re a teacher working with young people of secondary school age and interested in developing your practice in the teaching and learning of composing, you can find out more and register your interest for the academic year 2021/22 here.